jimfo92/News_Bot/README.md

-# News_Bot
+# news_app

-NewsBot is an app that displays news.
+news_app is an app that displays top headings news.

 ## Features
   - Register and login.